EmanuelSommer/portvine/README.md

 <!-- badges: end -->

-Portfolio level unconditional as well as conditional risk measure estimation for backtesting using vine copula and ARMA-GARCH models.
+Portfolio level unconditional as well as conditional risk measure estimation for backtesting using Vine Copula and ARMA-GARCH models.

 ## Installation